Safety net hospital: History

-The presence of philanthropic medical institutions during the 19th century pre-date the modern American safety net hospital.
+The presence of philanthropic medical institutions during the 19th century pre-date the modern American safety-net hospital.
 These hospitals were funded by religious groups or wealthy benefactors, and their target population was the poor.
 However, towards the turn of the century, these institutions began transitioning into for-profit organizations, as they began to accept patients from all socioeconomic backgrounds.

-Towards 1922, as these businesses grew, revenue from patient care accounted for 65.2% of the total revenue for these community hospitals.
-Along with the introduction of private insurance, Medicare, and Medicaid during the 1980s, by the time 1994 arrived, 94% of the revenue came from patient care.
-However, in 1996, approximately 43 million people (one-fifth of the U.S. population under age 65) had no medical insurance and an additional 29 million were underinsured.
+Towards 1922, as these businesses grew, revenue from patient care accounted for 65.2 percent of the total revenue for these community hospitals.
+Along with the introduction of private insurance, Medicare, and Medicaid during the 1980s, by the time 1994 arrived, 94 percent of the revenue came from patient care.
+However, in 1996, approximately forty-three million people (one-fifth of the U.S. population under age 65) had no medical insurance and an additional twenty-nine million were underinsured.
 These numbers were also expected to rise in the next decade.

-This led to the advent of what we consider a safety net hospital.
-Hospitals were already practicing uncompensated health care during the 1980s, with the help of state funding and Disproportionate Share Hospital (DSH) programs, in order to provide medical treatment to the uninsured and the underinsured in urban cities.
+This led to the advent of what we consider a safety-net hospital.
+Hospitals were already practicing uncompensated health care during the 1980s, with the help of state funding and disproportionate share hospital (DHS) programs, in order to provide medical treatment to the uninsured and the underinsured in urban cities.
 However, this practice became more commonplace when the state of health care began to look difficult.